securepixels/securepixels/README.md

 Hi👋🏾, I'm Christie —a software engineer transitioning into the exciting world of cybersecurity.
 With a strong focus on cloud security, data privacy, and automation, I’m committed to building secure, scalable solutions while sharing my journey and knowledge with others.

 This GitHub is not just a collection of code—it’s a reflection of my journey and passion for learning.
-From hands-on projects to curated resources, you’ll find a mix of everything that fuels my curiosity and drives my mission to make technology safer for all
+From hands-on projects to curated resources, you’ll find a mix of everything that fuels my curiosity and drives my mission to make technology safer for all.

 ---